rocky-linux/documentation/docs/labs/sys_admin_1/lab3-system_utilities.md

 ### `ftp`

 "ftp" is a client program for using and connecting to FTP services via the File Transfer Protocol.
-The program allows a user to transfer files to and from a remote network site.
+The program allows users to transfer files to and from a remote network site.
 It is a utility you might need to use often.

 In this exercise you will learn how to log on anonymously to an FTP server and download a file from the server using an `ftp` client program.